top of page

 - Five or more unrelated individuals or groups of related individuals.

-Enforcement of the four-unrelated rule has been spotty, at best.
-The result is that more than four-unrelated is more the norm than the exception in all types of single-family rental housing in College Station.
-Some points made at the City Council meeting of October 13, 2022 regarding some serious enforcement difficulties:
+For decades, enforcement of the No More Than Four (NMT4) rule was spotty, at best.
+The result has been that more than four unrelated individuals living in a house is more the norm than the exception in all types of single-family rental housing in College Station.
+This situation is changing, due largely to citizen pressure.

 Shared Housing